vEnhance/1802/bonus1.typ

 )

-This looks like an equilateral triangle centered around the origin, where each spoke coming from the origin has magnitude $s := root(6, 61)$.
+This looks like an equilateral triangle centered around the origin, where each spoke coming from the origin has magnitude $s$, where
+$ s = root(6, 61). $

+If we cut up the equilateral triangle by the three arrows above, we get three small isosceles triangles with a $120 degree$ angle at the apex.
-The equilateral triangle consists of three little triangles each of whose area is going to be $s^2/2 sin(120 degree)$, giving a final answer of
+The area of each triangle is going to be $s^2/2 sin(120 degree)$.

+So this gives a final answer of
 $ 3 dot root(3,61)/2 dot sin(120 degree) = (3 sqrt(3))/4 root(3, 61). $